PaulToast/Bachelorarbeit-Synthetische-Daten/da-fusion/README.md

 pip install -e da-fusion
 ```

-## Setting up the Dataset
+## Setting up benchmark & custom datasets

+Datasets should be placed into the directory `da-fusion/projects/`.

 First we benchmark DA-Fusion on a classification task derived from COCO (2017).

-Custom datasets can be evaluated by implementing subclasses of `semantic_aug/few_shot_dataset.py`.

 To setup COCO, first download the [2017 Training Images](http://images.cocodataset.org/zips/train2017.zip), the [2017 Validation Images](http://images.cocodataset.org/zips/val2017.zip), and the [2017 Train/Val Annotations](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).
-These files should be unzipped into the following directory structure.
+These files should be unzipped into the following directory structure:

 ```
 coco2017/